haiku-balls/BW11V2/README.md

 # BW11V2
 Bypasses the Windows 11 requirements when trying to use Windows Update.
 *Remember: Microsoft doesn't recommend doing this.*
-*(To enroll in the insider program from Windows 11 on unsupported hardware [you could use OLIE](https://github.com/abbodi1406/offlineinsiderenroll).*
+*(To enroll in the insider program for Windows 11 on unsupported hardware [you could use OLIE](https://github.com/abbodi1406/offlineinsiderenroll).*

 Simply run the batch.
 Make sure to follow the instructions given, and run as admin.
 Latest Release: [Click Me!](https://github.com/bakabakabakabakabaka/BW11V2/releases/tag/v1.1)